 Kevin Mayes is a farmer and folk singer.
 He manages the orchard.
 He is so good at mending things from tractors to presses that he keeps getting taken off the job - he still manages to find time to keep the trees in shape.

-Lisa Tuisamoa and Nicola Honing do a bit of everything.
-Lisa managed all the pressing this year and Nicola the harvest.
-They help with bottling, pruning and anything else that needs doing.
+Nicola Honing does a bit of everything.
+Nicola managed the 2017 the harvest.
+She helps with bottling, pruning and anything else that needs doing.

 Jenny Beasley, keeps the office ticking.
 If you phone us you are likely to talk with her ... and of course there are those enthusiastic, young travellers at busy times - which seems to be most of the time come to think of it.